Klagarge/BachelorThesis-OTSecurity/02-main/04-mitm.typ

 )

 = Attack on Modbus/TLS
 This thesis demonstrated how easily Modbus/#gls("tcp") packets can be intercepted and modified.
 However, when Modbus/#gls("tls") is employed, the packets are encrypted, making it seemingly impossible to perform a #gls("mitm") attack to take control of the system.
-This is true, but only if every step of the #gls("tls") implementation has been executed correctly.
+This is only true if every step of the #gls("tls") implementation has been executed correctly.

 The thesis also reveals that control can still be compromised if certificates are not properly verified.
-In test or debugging environments, it's common for certificates to be unsigned by a #gls("ca"), rendering them invalid.
+In test or debugging environments, it is common for certificates not to be signed by a #gls("ca"), rendering them invalid.
 As a result, certificate verification is often bypassed in such environments.
 However, it is crucial to ensure that certificates are signed and verified in a production environment.
 In the #gls("ot") world, it may be advisable for a company to maintain its own internal #gls("ca") to sign all certificates.
 This makes it easier to install the #gls("ca") on all company devices and ensure proper certificate verification.

 To perform a #gls("mitm") attack on a Modbus/#gls("tls") installation that does not check certificates, the attacker must first establish a #gls("mitm") position.
 This can be done using the same #gls("arp") poisoning attack described in @subj:attack:mitm-requirements.
-During this thesis, considerable time was spent trying to modify random and certificates on the fly.
+During this thesis, considerable time was spent trying to modify the random values and certificates on the fly.
 This approach proved difficult because the #gls("tls") handshake (@fig:tls-handshake) must be fully implemented, and there are no tools specifically designed to modify only the #gls("tls") layer in real-time.
 While many tools exist for performing #gls("mitm") attacks in the #gls("it") world, such as `Burp suite`, `mitmproxy`, or `bettercap`, they are typically focused on the #gls("https") protocol.

 A more effective approach would be to handle the entire connection rather than attempting to modify packets on the fly.
 The attacker can redirect the #gls("tls") traffic from both targets to their own server, where the traffic can be decrypted.
 To redirect the traffic, `iptables` (@stack:mitm-iptables) can be used, as demonstrated in @code:mitm-iptables-tls.